gabbartose/GitHubRxApp/README.md

 # GitHubRxApp
 GitHub app for portfolio (practice) purpose used MVVM + Coordinator architectural pattern with Cocoa-Pods (RxSwift, RxCocoa, RxDataSources, SnapKit and Kingfisher).
+Unit tests are also implemented.

 **Intro**